Glasgow Museums Guide

 University of Glasgow

-Tucked away in the historic University of Glasgow, The impressively gothic Hunterian Museum is as diverse and interesting collection of art work as you could find in any gallery.
+Tucked away in the historic University of Glasgow, The impressively gothic Hunterian Museum is as diverse and interesting collection of artwork as you could find in any gallery.

-The museum was commissioned at the insistence of Dr William Hunter, a leading Scottish physician, whom studied at the University of Glasgow.
+The museum was commissioned at the insistence of Dr William Hunter, a leading Scottish physician, who studied at the University of Glasgow.
 Naturally, due to the museum's father, the majority of collections focus on life sciences and biology, which for the lighter stomachs may slightly off-putting.
-This shouldn't dissuade you from visiting however; the Hunterian Museum in Glasgow also contains impressive artefacts from the Roman Antonie Wall, objects from Captain Cook's Pacific voyages and the very instruments employed by James Watt, Joseph Lister and Lord Kelvin during their famous scientific discoveries.
+This shouldn't dissuade you from visiting, however; the Hunterian Museum in Glasgow also contains impressive artefacts from the Roman Antonie Wall, objects from Captain Cook's Pacific voyages and the very instruments employed by James Watt, Joseph Lister and Lord Kelvin during their famous scientific discoveries.

-Other particular highlights are the array of dinosaur bones, the fossilised shark and the Egyptian mummy which was have children intently examining for hours.
+Other particular highlights are the array of dinosaur bones, the fossilised shark and the Egyptian mummy which had children intently examining for hours.
 Visitors to the Hunterian Museum will also be fortunate enough to see one of the finest collections from Whistler, Rembrandt as well as Scottish masters like Margaret Macdonald.
 All this culture and wonder for free is absolutely worth taking a few hours from your day.

 Admission: Free to both the Hunterian Museum and The Mackintosh House